Reconstruction of Random Geometric Graphs: Breaking the Omega(r) distortion barrier: Introduction

 Given the adjacency matrix $A$ of a random geometric graph defined on a smooth submanifold $M$, we want to find an embedding $\phi:V \to M$ which is as close as possible to the true positions of the vertices.
 We focus on the max distance $\max_v \|\phi(v)-v\|$ where we identify each vertex $v$ with its true position.
 (In the sequel we sometimes say ``distortion'' or ``error'' for subsets of vertices or single vertices.)

-However, the most we can ask is for $\phi$ to be accurate up to $M$'s symmetries.
+However, if we are only given $A$, the most we can ask is for $\phi$ to be accurate up to $M$'s symmetries.
 In the square, for instance, applying a rotation or reflection to the true positions results in exactly the same adjacency matrix.
 Thus we define the \emph{distortion} $d^*(\phi)$ as the minimum of the maximum error achieved by composing $\phi$ with some element of the symmetry group $\sym(M)$,

+As in previous work, our strategy is to estimate the distances between pairs of vertices, and then use geometry to find points with those pairwise distances.
+We focus on the case where $M = \left[0,\sqrt{n}\right]^2$ and $\Vert \cdot \Vert$ is the Euclidean distance.
+However, many of our results apply more generally, both in higher dimensions and on curved manifolds.

 For those who enjoy group theory, if $M$ is the square then $\sym(M)$ is the dihedral group $D_8$.
 For the sphere, $\sym(M)$ is the continuous group $O(3)$ of all rotations and reflections, i.e., all $3 \times 3$ orthogonal matrices.